Castlery | Mar 28, 2022

 Try to work with the space and light provided.
 Your entryway sets the tone for your home but also has a highly practical purpose.
 Use furniture sparingly but try to maximize your storage options.
 A mirror and some suitable lighting, with a rug on the floor can add style elements without taking up too much space.

 Remember that your entryway is the first impression you will make on visitors so try and style it accordingly.
-Use the light and enhance it with mirrors, stylish lighting choices and lighter paint colors (especially if your hallway is on the smaller side).
+Use the light and enhance it with mirrors, stylish lighting choices and lighter paint colours (especially if your hallway is on the smaller side).